Taylor Hale: Season 26

 Hale appeared on a special episode of Big Brother 26 alongside fellow winners Cody Calafiore (from seasons 16 and 22) and Jag Bains (from season 25) to look back on the first three weeks of the season and reveal the next twist.
 She returned later in the season, where she began taking over for fellow winner Will Kirby (from seasons 2 and 7) as the new host of the Jury Roundtable.

-Season 27
+Big Brother: Unlocked

-Hale and fellow winner Derrick Levasseur (from season 16) return to host a new companion show—Big Brother: Unlocked.
-It will air bi-weekly on Fridays beginning July 25, 2025.
-They will be joined by mystery celebrity guests and surprise Big Brother alumni to recap Big Brother 27.
-Six episodes are planned to air throughout the season.
+Hale and fellow winner Derrick Levasseur (from season 16) returned to host a new companion show, Big Brother: Unlocked.
+During Big Brother 27, it aired bi-weekly on Fridays beginning July 25, 2025.
+They were joined by mystery celebrity guests and surprise Big Brother alumni to recap the season.
+Both Hale and Levasseur will return to host alongside new host Jerry O'Connell for Unlocked during Big Brother 28.

 Reindeer Games

-In 2023, Hale returned to Big Brother to compete in the holiday spin-off season, Big Brother Reindeer Games.
+In 2023, Hale returned to Big Brother to compete in the holiday spin-off season, Big Brother: Reindeer Games.
 She finished as the runner-up of the season.